Do you need an LLC for dropshipping?

 Finally, an LLC structure can enhance the credibility of your dropshipping business venture.
 Informal business entities don’t have exclusive assumed business names and typically operate under the personal name(s) of their owner(s).
 For instance, if your name is Johnny Smith and you operate a sole proprietorship for Amazon dropshipping, your company’s name is also “Johnny Smith.”

-Of course, this issue is much less important with dropshipping businesses, because the public perception of these businesses is often much more in line with Amazon itself than your specific dropshipping business.
+You could get a DBA if you want, but it isn’t as essential for a dropshipping business as it is for others (see doing business as definition for more).
+That’s because the public perception of dropshipping companies is often much more in line with Amazon itself than your specific dropshipping business.
 Still, it’s undeniable that your vendors and business clients will take you more seriously if you form a formal business structure.

 How to Start an LLC for an Amazon Dropshipping Business